 You can catch David Pollack on ESPN’s College GameDay show.
 Before that, he was a standout player in college at the University of Georgia.
-Pollack was a top draft pick after his college career, but his time in the NFL was not long.
+Pollack was a top draft pick after college, but his time in the NFL was not long.

-His NFL career was cut short due to a career-ending injury.
-The NFL never got an opportunity to see how Pollack would have panned out in the league.
+His football career was cut short due to a career-ending injury.
+The NFL never got to see how Pollack would have panned out in the league.

-David Pollack was a standout player at Georgia
+David Pollack was a standout player for the Georgia Bulldogs

-During his final year at Georgia, he was named SEC Player of the Year and SEC Defensive Player of the Year.
+During his final year at Georgia, Pollack was named SEC Player of the Year and SEC Defensive Player of the Year.
 He also won the Chuck Bednarik Award, Ted Hendricks Award, Lombardi Award, and the Lott Trophy.
-Pollack established himself as one of the top players in college during his time at Georgia.
+Pollack established himself as one of the top college players during his time at Georgia.

-He finished his career at Georgia with 36 sacks, a school career record, and ranks third in NCAA history.
-After an impressive career at Georgia, he set himself up to be a first-round draft pick.
+The linebacker finished his career at Georgia with 36 sacks — a school career record — and ranks third in NCAA history.
+Pollack set himself up to be a first-round draft pick.

 David Pollack’s NFL career was cut short

-The Cincinnati Bengals selected Pollack in the first round of the 2005 NFL draft.
-During his rookie season, he appeared in 14 games and made five starts at linebacker.
-He missed two games during his rookie season, and he ranked second on the team with 4.5 sacks.
-He also finished with a total of 28 combined tackles.
+The Cincinnati Bengals selected Pollack in the first round of the 2005 NFL Draft.
+During his rookie season, the linebacker appeared in 14 games and made five starts.
+He missed two games and ranked second in sacks, with 4.5.
+The 6-foot-2 athlete also finished with a total of 28 combined tackles.

-Pollack was determined to make more of an impact on the team in his second season.
-Unfortunately, he did not get a chance to do that.
-On September 17, 2006, Pollack’s football career was in jeopardy.
-He suffered a broken sixth cervical vertebrae on a first quarter tackle against the Cleveland Browns.
-After he suffered the injury, it was determined that the injury could be a possible career-ending injury.
+Pollack was determined to make more of an impact in his second season.
+Unfortunately, he did not get a chance.
+On September 17, 2006, Pollack suffered a broken sixth cervical vertebrae on a first-quarter tackle against the Cleveland Browns.
+Doctors determined that the injury could be career-ending.

-In January of 2007, ESPN reported that Pollack would be able to resume his career as long as the rehabilitation process went as planned.
-Pollack did not play during the 2007 season, and in April of 2008, Bengals head coach Marvin Lewis announced that Pollack would retire.
+In January 2007, ESPN reported that Pollack could resume his career if the rehabilitation process went as planned.
+Pollack did not play during the 2007 season.
+In April 2008, Bengals head coach Marvin Lewis announced Pollack’s retirement, reports 247 Sports.

-David Pollack continues to make an impact after his short football career
+David Pollack continues to make an impact after his short NFL career

-It’s unfortunate that Pollack’s NFL career ended the way it did.
-He had a lot of potential to have a successful career.
-But Pollack did not let his injury stop him from making an impact in the community.
+It’s unfortunate Pollack’s NFL career ended the way it did.
+He did not let his injury stop him from impacting the community.
 Pollack helped start a company called FanBan, which manufactures sports banners that feature sports photographs and college football team logos.

-As of 2008, FanBan events have raised $4,321 for the YMCA scholarships that help underprivileged kids participate in YMCA programs.
-In September of 2008, Pollack decided to pursue a career in sports radio.
+In September 2008, Pollack decided to pursue a career in sports radio.
 He started as an afternoon sports talk host on Atlanta’s 790 The Zone.
-Pollack also started working for CBS’s football coverage.
+He also began covering football for CBS.